Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Workflows
 ^^^^^^^^^
-Because the python script defining your plugin Model class can get quite long, if complex data processing is required in your ``setup_<>`` method, we encourage you to use or define external data processing functions that we usually call workflows in HydroMT.
+Because the python script defining your plugin Model class can get quite long, we encourage you to use or define external data processing functions.
+In HydroMT these are usually called workflows.
 These workflows are usually stored in separate python scripts that you can decide to store in a workflow subfolder.

 A couple of tips if you want to define workflows: